 The women’s attire consists of baggy trousers, a skirt, an apron, a shirt, a jacket, a belt (often it is a piece of colourful cloth), a headdress, socks and shoes.
 Central Anatolian dress is very rich, colourful and embellished.
 There is lots of jewellery used with festive costumes.
 Pieces of clothing are hand-woven and richly embroidered.
 Silk, velvet, cotton and woollen materials are popular.

-The men’s attire consists of long or short baggy trousers, a shirt, a yelek (Ottoman male jacket with hanging sleeves) or other jacket, a wide belt, headgear, socks and boots or shoes.
+The men’s attire consists of long or short baggy trousers, a shirt, a yelek a yelek or another type of jacket, a wide belt, headgear, socks and boots or shoes.
 The most commonly used colours are blue, red, yellow and black.
 Striped fabric is also used sometimes.
 The male costume has less embellishment (including embroidery) than the female one.

 Traditional dress of Eastern Anatolia